2CD with 16 page booklet

 range of Orams post BBC output.
-All of the music is electronic with some occassional use of instruments, especially small percussion and piano frame.
+All of the music is electronic with some occasional use of instruments, especially small percussion and piano frame.
 There is also some use of musique concrète techniques.
-The works fall roughly into the following catagories: works for TV and cinema advertising, film soundtracks, music for
+The works fall roughly into the following categories: works for TV and cinema advertising, film soundtracks, music for